JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ios-integration-overview.md

 You can both export your XCFramework from a Kotlin Multiplatform project and import remote Swift packages as dependencies into a KMP project:
 * For instructions on how to make and distribute a Swift package out of your XCFramework, see [Swift package export setup](multiplatform-spm-export.md).
-* To learn how to add Swift packages as dependencies, see [Adding Swift packages as dependencies](multiplatform-spm-import.md).
+* To learn how to add Swift packages as dependencies, see the [Swift PM import documenation](multiplatform-spm-import.md).

 ### CocoaPods integration with XCFrameworks